Nutrafol Side Effects: For Men and Women

 However, you might want to avoid Nutrafol if you have an excess of biotin in your body, if you’re already taking a hair loss supplement containing biotin or if you have a known sensitivity to either biotin or any of the other ingredients.

-Although Nutrafol Women doesn’t specifically say it isn’t suitable for pregancy, I’d avoid it in this case as it contains Vitamin A. And Vitamin A isn’t recommended to take while pregnant due to risk factors associated with congenital malformations involving the central nervous and cardiovascular systems.
+Although Nutrafol Women doesn’t specifically say it isn’t suitable for pregnancy, I’d avoid it in this case as it contains Vitamin A. And extra Vitamin A isn’t recommended to take while pregnant due to risk factors associated with congenital malformations involving the central nervous and cardiovascular systems.

 Actually, it’s good practice to check with your doctor about any hair loss supplements – or an over the counter supplement in general – before taking them.
 They’ll know your history and your levels better than the manufacturers of these products – and if you’re unsure, you could always ask for a blood test to check for deficiencys or excess stores.